 In our first issue, the Veteran from the History Books spotlights one of auto racing's all time greats at Oswego.
 He's Chuck Ely of Phoenix, N.Y., certainly one of the most colorful men to ever compete at Oswego.
 Chuck and his wife Helen have three children, Harold, and Patricia Ann (who have married) and Carol who is still at home.
 Chuck is a very proud grandparent six times over.
 All his children were extremely interested in auto racing and it looks as if the grandchildren have the same interest.

 It was 37 years ago when Chuck piloted the old 'Fronty Ford Sprinter' at the Waterloo Speedway.
-It was 1935 and Chuck's first experience behind a race car.
+It was 1935 and Chuck's first experience behind the wheel of a race car.
 To devote more time to his family and occupation, he retired from the sport for 12 years and finally got the racing bug again in 1948 and ran a Class B stocker at Brewerton, Sandy Creek Fair and Monroe County Fairgrounds.
 When Oswego opened in 1951, Chuck was here piloting the Charles Cossilman Special car number OhOh.
 How many of you veteran fans remember that?
-If you do, you'll most likely recall Chuck, Nolan Swift, Irish Jack Murphy, Ed Bellinger just to 'name a few) putting on one real hot show.
+If you do, you'll most likely recall Chuck, Nolan Swift, Irish Jack Murphy and Ed Bellinger (just to name a few) putting on one real hot show.
 It was always a battle royal when feature time came around.

 In all his years of racing, Chuck never owned his own car.
 He was the type of guy who never had any problem picking up a ride.
 If he'd blow the engine in the heat, he'd qualify another car in the consi and then go out and finish the feature in the top five.
 He had the talent to jump into a new car and make it a top contender.
 That's why he always had himself a ride.
 In fact, Chuck claims that one year he raced over two-thirds of the regular cars in attendance at one time or another.
 His steady rides included the Bill Hathaway and George Campbell car 175 (which Chuck won his first trophy with at Oswego in 1952), Rick Molta's car 22, Bill Donaldson and Art Wagner's car 57, and both Nick and Sam Virgo's famous stock cars.